-The SST data assimilated is sourced from OSTIA (OSTIA Stark et al., 2007).
-The data set is available daily from 2006-01-04 at horizontal resolution of approximately 6 km (though the spatial scales evident in OSTIA tend to be significantly coarser than 6 km), and is free of diurnal variation.
-It is a foundation SST product that combines data from infrared sensors (AVHRR and AATSR), microwave sensors (AMSR-E and TMI), and in situ data from ships and surface drifting buoys.
-From the initial data set, the values retained include those that are within a realistic range (i.e. ∈ [-1.9, 45]°C) and away from the ice edge (mask provided with OSTIA data).
+1 April 2006 at horizontal resolution of approximately 6 km (though the spatial scales evident in OSTIA tend to be significantly coarser than 6 km), and is free of diurnal variation.
+It is a foundation SST product that combines data from infrared sensors (AVHRR and AATSR), microwave sensors (AMSR-E and TMI), and in-situ data from ships and surface drifting buoys.
+From the initial data set, the values retained include those that are within a realistic range (i.e. $\in [-1.9, 45]$ °C) and away from the ice edge (mask provided with OSTIA data).
 The observation error estimated by the provider is purposely overestimated by a factor 2.5 to account for the representation error.
 Prior to 1 April 2006, TOPAZ4 uses version 2 of the Reynolds SST product (Reynolds and Smith, 1994) from the National Climatic Data Center (NCDC), which has a resolution of approximately 100 km.

-- 5 The assimilated temperature (T) and salinity (S) profiles from Argo floats are downloaded from the Coriolis data centre at Ifremer.
-Unlike SLA data, in situ temperature and salinity data are not assimilated asynchronously, and are instead assumed to correspond to the analysis time, even though they spanned the week preceding the analysis time.
-Profiles of T and S are checked for hydrostatic stability, and observations within each profile are superobed vertically to retain a maximum of one super- - observation per layer, based on the layer structure of the first ensemble member.
+The assimilated temperature (T) and salinity (S) profiles from Argo floats were downloaded from the Coriolis data centre at Ifremer.
+Unlike SLA data, in- situ temperature and salinity data are not assimilated asynchronously, and are instead assumed to correspond to the analysis time, even though they spanned the week preceding the analysis time.
+Profiles of T and S are checked for hydrostatic stability, and observations within each profile are superobed vertically to retain a maximum of one super-observation per layer, based on the layer structure of the first ensemble member.
 The forecast at each observation for each ensemble member is calculated by linearly interpolating between the adjacent layers of each member to the depth of the observation.

-Beginning 18 April 2007, we assimilate in-situ T and S observations from hydrographic stations in the Arctic and Nordic Seas using the same framework as for Argo observations.
-Additional in situ data are also assimilated from the Nansen database that includes data from the International Polar Year (IPY), mainly the Ice-Tethered Profilers (ITP) which are currently the only observations available under ice.
-The scientific cruise data from the World Ocean Atlas (WOA05 Levitus et al., 2005, WOA09), ICES, IOPAS, IMR, AARI, Ocean Weather Station Mike, NABOS, NPI, North Pole Environment Observatory, the TRACTOR project, MMBI, LOGS are also assimilated after being manually quality checked.
-A total of 73757 profiles are assimilated.
-The map of locations of assimilated in-situ observations to the North of 50 N for the period from April 2007 to December 2009 is shown in Fig. 4.
+Beginning 18 April 2007, we assimilate in-situ T and S observations from hydrographic stations in the Arctic and Nordic Seas, using the same framework as for Argo observations.
+Additionally in-situ data are also assimilated from the

+Nansen database that includes data from the International Polar Year (IPY), mainly the Ice-Tethered Profilers (ITP) which are currently the only observations available under ice.
+The scientific cruise data from the World Ocean Atlas (WOA05 Levitus et al., 2005, WOA09), ICES, IOPAS, IMR, AARI, Ocean Weather Station Mike, NABOS, NPI, North Pole Environment Observatory, the TRACTOR project, MMBI, LOGS are also assimilated after being manually quality checked (A. Korablev and A. Smirnov, personal communication, 2010).
+A total of 73 757 profiles are assimilated.

+The map of locations of assimilated in-situ observations North of 50° N for the period from April 2007 to December 2009 is shown in Fig. 4.

-25 The ICEC data is obtained from AMSR-E. It is computed with the ARTIST sea ice concentration algorithm using AMSR-E 89 GHz brightness temperatures.
+The ICEC data is obtained from AMSR-E. It is computed with the ARTIST sea-ice concentration algorithm using AMSR-E 89 GHz brightness temperatures.
 The gridded data is available from 19 June 2002 at a resolution of 12.5 km.
 The spatial coverage is almost complete.
 TOPAZ4 assimilates the ICEC data on the day of each analysis.
-The observation error standard deviation is set to 10% at the start of the reanalysis and is increased on 25 January 2006 to account for larger errors near the ice edge and to reduce over-fitting at these locations.
+The observation error standard deviation is set to 10 % at the start of the reanalysis and is increased on 25 January 2006 to account for larger errors near the ice edge and to reduce overfitting at these locations.
 The error variance then becomes:

-$\sigma{\rm obs}^2 = 0.01 + (0.5 - |0.5 - c|)^2,$
+$$\sigma{\rm obs}^2 = 0.01 + (0.5 - |0.5 - c|)^2,$$

 where c is the observed ICEC.
-Prior to 19 June 2002 (during system spin-up) TOPAZ4 used the SSM/I data set at a resolution of 25 km.
+Prior to 19 June 2002 (during system spin-up), TOPAZ4 used the SSM/I data set at a resolution of 25 km.
 Brightness temperatures are sourced from the NSIDC and processed with the NORSEX algorithm, starting from 26 October 1978 with increasing resolution (Svendsen et al., 1983; Cavalieri et al., 1999).